adambard/learnxinyminutes-docs/c++.html.markdown

     // These are called when an object is deleted or falls out of scope.
     // This enables powerful paradigms such as RAII
     // (see below)
-    // Destructors must be virtual to allow classes to be derived from this one. virtual ~Dog();
+    // Destructors should be virtual if a class is to be derived from;
+    // if they are not virtual, then any resources allocated using RAII in
+    // the derived class will not be released if it destroyed through a
+    // base-class reference or pointer.
+    virtual ~Dog();

 }; // A semicolon must follow the class definition.